 You can start by downloading our free Travel Portuguese lesson.

-Then, to make sure you speak Portuguese correctly and comfortably in Brazil, go ahead and choose a Portuguese for Travel package.
-Enjoy the convenience of having your own private Street Smart Brazil tutor via Skype.
+Then, to make sure you speak Portuguese with confidence in Brazil, you can learn and practice with us.
+Enjoy the convenience of having your own private Street Smart Brazil tutor via video meetings.
 It is a simple and effective way to learn Portuguese and get the best out of your trip.